There's a good reason that helicopter looks like a whale.

 If a society in Science Fiction isn't either following Technology Levels or magic, then you can rest assured that they're making use of Organic Technology.

-Cars, planes, phones, computers, buildings, space ships, and everything else required for a proper Sci Fi story will be provided in the form of something that is skooshy and drips goo everywhere.
+Cars, planes, phones, computers, buildings, space ships, and everything else required for a proper Sci-Fi story will be provided in the form of something that is warm, moist, skooshy and drips goo everywhere.
 Often, this will go so far as to include a convenient thought-based interface.
 Advanced nanotechnology will often be depicted in a similar fashion.

 This type of tech is a common feature of sea-dwelling sapients.
 Not only are cities entirely made out of cool-looking coral, it's a technological evolutionary path that does not start with the step "set something on fire" or "throw wheels on it."
 Nor would excessive humidity cause important stuff to short out.